onepointconsulting/sql_validation_rules/README.md

 ## Configuration

 Please check the [.env_local](.env_local) file to see the needed configuration parameters.
 You should copy this file to `.env` and then fill the necessary parameters.
-Please note that this toll requires a valid ChatGPT key.
+Please note that this tool requires a valid ChatGPT API key.

 ## Running unit tests